drfidel/medline_plus_connect_demo/README.md

 *alpha-4*, its unlikely this application will update to follow subsequent releases of Bootstrap 4.
 You can check out
 some of my front end work here.

-:gem: **Rubygem:** I am extracting the contents of [lib/](https://github.com/stratigos/medline_plus_connect_demo/tree/master/lib) to a rubygem once development is finished within the scope of this test application.
+:gem: **Rubygem:** I have extracted the contents of `lib/` to a rubygem: [medlineplus_ruby](https://github.com/stratigos/medlineplus_ruby).
 Currently it represents an API client that simplifies making requests to the NLM API.
 The NLM API is far removed from modern web standards, and this gem allows for a more seamless integration with Ruby medical applications.
+It is available on [rubygems.org](https://rubygems.org/gems/medlineplus_ruby).

 :traffic_light: **Tests:** BDD is practiced when it is feasible, and I aim to have 100% spec coverage.
 * Run `./bin/rails spec` for the whole suite.